 Convention Place Mall, an eight-story office and retail complex that brought squatters, drug users, mold and garbage to the corner of Fifth and Elm streets, has defied more than a decade of effort by city officials to revive a key corner that’s literally at the front door of the Tri-State’s convention industry.

 Prosecutors allege Pastor accepted bribes to help a former Cincinnati Bengal gain control of the site so he could redevelop it.
 Chinedum Ndukwe, who became a real estate developer after leaving the NFL, worked as a “cooperating witness” for the FBI, US Attorney David DeVillers told reporters.
-Ndukwe’s attorney, Scott Croswell, said the Convention Place property at 435 Elm Street was “Project 2,” as it’s described in the 10-count indictment.
+DeVillers also confirmed the Convention Place property at 435 Elm Street was part of the FBI's case.

 Pastor hired a new attorney today, who told I-Team Reporter Paula Christian that he's still evaluating evidence in the case.

 The I-Team has assembled a detailed history of the long-troubled property, using court records, interviews and City Hall emails, obtained in public record requests.

 “Since assuming control of Convention Place Mall, the city has been burdened with a nonproductive property with significant deferred maintenance,” wrote former City Manager Patrick Duhaney in a memo to council in June 2019.
 “These circumstances have resulted in …losses in excess of $300,000 annually – a cost borne solely by the city.”